stack-auth/stack/docs/docs/01-getting-started/03-teams.md

 # Teams & Permissions

-Teams are a way to group users together and manage their permissions.
-Each user can be a member of multiple teams, and each team can have multiple users.
-Teams can be used to manage, departments, B2B customers, or projects.
+Teams provide a structured way to group users and manage their permissions.
+Users can belong to multiple teams, which can represent departments, B2B customers, or projects.

+To assign users to a default team upon sign-up, activate the corresponding toggle in the Stack dashboard under the team settings tab.
+This setting automatically assigns each new user to a team.

 ## Teams

 ### Creating a Team

-To create a team, you can call the `createTeam` method on the `stackServerApp`, this is an example:
+To create a team, you can call the `createTeam` method on the `stackServerApp`.
+Here is an example:

 ```tsx
 const team = await stackServerApp.createTeam({